 Seeing its plans to launch yet another gym in the greater Boston region, an outsider might have called the Harrington family a wee bit crazy.
 The market was already flush with gyms, including a new breed of luxury ones that seemed to be in an arms war for the flashiest perks.
 Gyms across the region were offering massage services, smoothie bars, and fleets of personal trainers.
-And GymIt, the Harrington's gym, wouldn't have any of that.
+And GymIt wouldn't have any of that.

-In a recent post, Copyblogger's Robert Bruce put this nicely.
+In an older blog post, Copyblogger's Robert Bruce put this nicely.
 "Humble yourself and truly serve your audience, listen to their needs and desires, listen to the language they use," he said.
 "If you listen carefully, your audience can eventually give you everything you need, including much of your copy.
 Get out of their way."

 5) It avoids jargon and hyperbole.

 Groundbreaking.
 Revolutionary.
 Business Solutions.
 Targetable Scale.
 Ideation.
 Evidence-based approaches.
 Industry-wide best practices.